North

 not isolated to the bloodlines of the Colonial Spanish Mustangs, though

-Ponies", like those on Ocracoke, along with some domestic breeds
+on Ocracoke, along with some domestic stock - mainly Quarter Horses.

-- mainly Quarter Horses.
-Though they are today considered "feral"
+Though they are today considered "feral" horses, many of

-arrived on these barrier islands as far back as the early 1500's.
+barrier islands as far back as the early 1500's.
+In fact, some of

-In fact, some of these horses carry the primitive markings of the
+these horses carry the primitive markings of the most ancient of wild

-most ancient of wild horse breeds and types.
+horse breeds and types.

 These primitive